2020PB/police-brutality/reports/Oregon.md

 ### Second exchange of tear gas and impact munitions between federal officers and protesters | July 26th

-Protesters and police face off at torn-down fence outside the Justice center.
+Protesters and police face off at torn-down fence outside the courthouse.
 Protesters throw fireworks and shine lasers.
 Federal police respond with tear gas and impact munitions.

 [A journalist is shot in the hand during the incident](https://twitter.com/MrOlmos/status/1287301148748046336).